The Second Doctors first adventure. The Power of the Daleks not only reinvented the character of the Doctor, but also his mortal enemies.

 Polly thinks it is the Doctor, but Ben is confused as this stranger doesn’t even act like the Doctor they knew.

 The TARDIS takes the three time travellers to the planet Vulcan in the far future.
-The Doctor witnesses a murder of a man sent from Earth to check the human colony located on the planet.
-The Doctor discovers a badge on the man’s corpse that he uses to bluff his way into the colony by pretending to be the examiner, with Ben and Polly as his team.
+The Doctor witnesses a murder of a man sent from Earth to check the human colony located on the planet, and discovers a badge on the man’s corpse that he uses to bluff his way into the colony by pretending to be the examiner, with Ben and Polly as his team.

 The examiner was summoned by the deputy governor of the colony Quinn to deal with a group of rebels, though despite this the governor does not consider the rebels to be that dangerous.